Browns rout Dolphins 41-24 in first game since Garrett mess

 Dolphins: host Philadelphia on Dec.
 1.

-Browns: Rekindle their fiery rivalry with the Steelers on Dec.
+Browns: rekindle their fiery rivalry with the Steelers on Dec.
 1

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL